 Success and long-term sustainability of restored coastal wetlands can be improved if the design is consistent with underlying landscape controls of wetland processes (Mitch and Wilson 1996, Zedler 2000).
 Undisturbed reference sites are often used to provide insight to these controls and the appropriate form for given landscape positions.
 Unfortunately, like many developed coastal regions, undisturbed reference sites are difficult to find along the California Coast, particularly in southern California.
 In the absence of reference sites, models based on a range of historical information can be used to provide insight into the relationship between landscape setting, physical process, and resultant wetland form and function.
-The conceptual model presented in this paper provides a tool to aid in consideration of appropriate design for coastal wetland restoration in California.
+The conceptual model presented in this document provides a tool to aid in consideration of appropriate design for coastal wetland restoration in California.
 Knowledge of the "native" form should be coupled with consideration of existing landscape constraints and practical and logistical considerations when determining preferred restoration designs.
-Designs that more closely match controlling landscape processes should ultimately be more successful, require less ongoing maintenance, and perhaps most importantly provide appropriate habitat for native wetland flora and fauna.
+Designs that more closely match controlling landscape processes, require less ongoing maintenance, and should have fewer unintended consequences for the native flora and fauna.
+Regardless of the ultimate decisions made regarding restoration and management of central and southern California estuaries, a more full and open consideration of historical conditions would result in restoration projects more closely aligned with historic processes and conditions.